Reducing pipeline downtime

 Let's talk numbers.
 When pipeline downtime reduction isn't properly managed, you're not just looking at repair costs.
 You're dealing with lost production that can reach millions per day, regulatory fines that keep climbing, and the kind of reputational damage that takes years to repair.

-But this makes this tricky: unplanned downtime doesn't just cost money.
+But here's what makes this tricky: unplanned downtime doesn't just cost money.
 It creates safety risks.
 When teams rush to fix problems, shortcuts happen.
 When communication breaks down during emergencies, people make mistakes.
 And when you can't see what's happening across your entire pipeline network, small issues become big disasters.

 Think about managing field inspections across thousands of miles of infrastructure.
 Your teams are spread across different time zones, using different forms, and reporting through different channels.
 One inspector might catch a minor leak and write it on paper.
 Another might spot corrosion but forget to include the GPS coordinates.
 A third might take photos but can't upload them until they return to the office.